 Over fifty years old?
-Tired of gym staff in their twenties trying to give you health and fitness advice?
+Tired of gym staff who could be your grandchildren trying to give you health and fitness advice?
 Want to find a way to integrate physical fitness into your life?
 You’ve come to the right place.

 Hi.
 My name is Alex Nordach, and I’ve been involved in the health and fitness industry for almost four decades now.
 I was born in 1962, and I started this blog because of all the people I’ve seen out there who are getting older, realizing that they need to change some things in their lives to improve their health…and just not knowing where to start.

 Whether you want to feel better, retain (or in some cases, re-develop) physical abilities, or simply get your weight down (or up) to where it should be, the biggest obstacle I see to people changing their habits and getting fit and healthy is that they feel overwhelmed.
 There is just so much information out there these days.
 Everywhere you turn there’s a new “best” workout, another fad diet.
 And a lot of people have the impression that they’ll need to practically live in the gym in order to get fit.

 Well, nothing could be further from the truth.
 Fitness needs to be a part of your lifestyle, but it doesn’t have to take over your life.
 You don’t have to do much, but you do have to do something.